snoopy55619819/Carjiji/presentation.md

-- Which project you chose and why
+- Which project you chose and why -> Nikhil

   Everyone chose their top 3 projects and everyone was interested in the buy/sell listing website.

-- What tech stack did we use?

-  We used nodeJS, express for back end.
-  For design we used bootstrap and some sass.
-  For databases we used PostgreSQL.
-  Used git for version control and github to store our repositories.

-— What each of you did, individually
+— What each of you did, individually -> Olga

-  We didn't split the parts up in terms of front-end or back-end.
   We all worked on a lot of features together by pair programming and collaborations.

 — Show us what you built (demo the app and show us the features)

   - DEMO here.

 After demo:
-— What challenges you had and how you overcame them
+— What challenges you had and how you overcame them -> Jeremy

-  Design planning takes a LOT more time than expected.
-The wireframes and ERD helped guide us throughout the project.
-  Colloborating through git and the git flow.
-Overcame through: assisting each other as a group.
+  The biggest challenge was colloborating through git and the git flow.
-  Mistakes were made.

-- What we learned/would do different
+- What we learned -> jeremy

-  Importance of having a Dev lead that takes a bigger picture/holistic view of everthing.
+  Importance of having a Dev lead

 DEMO: